Cosmology of Single Species Hidden Dark Matter: Background evolution and similarities between different cases

-with $+1$ in the denominator for fermions and $-1$ for bosons.
-Note that the chemical potential here is not associated with the number of dark matter particles minus that of the anti-dark matter particles but with the total dark matter number.
+The chemical potential here is not associated with the number of dark matter particles minus that of the anti-dark matter particles but with the total dark matter number.
 The chemical potential is usually considered to be zero, especially in the case where dark matter annihilates with anti-dark matter into photons.
-Since we consider a hidden dark matter that is decoupled from the Standard Model sector, we allow a non-zero chemical potential.
-To simplify the calculation, we define some dimensionless quantities: $x\equiv m/T$, $y\equiv \mu/T$, $z\equiv p/T$, and $\Delta\equiv y-x$.
-This $\Delta$ has a physical meaning as the ratio of the effective chemical potential to the temperature.
-A nonzero $\Delta$ has a similar (but not the same) role to that of the normalization factor $\beta$ in the warm dark matter model considered in \cite{Colombi-Scott-Widrow-1996}, because, in the classical limit, $\exp(\Delta)$ becomes the normalization factor of the distribution.
-But, our $\Delta$ is more physically motivated and specifies the initial particle occupation number.
-Species considered in standard cosmology usually have $\Delta_{\rm{ini}}=0$.
-However, we release this restriction and only require it to be non-positive.
-We define the classical case as the one with $\Delta_{\rm{ini}}\ll-1$; see Appendix\,\ref{section:background-I-equilibrium} for further explanation.
-A special case wherein all dark matter particles have the same velocity is considered in other works \cite{2018-Hipolito-Ricaldi-etal,2005-DeBerredo-etal-reduced-relativistic-DM}.
-We shall see the background evolution will be quite different in our scenario with a thermal distribution.
+Since we consider a HiDM that is decoupled from the Standard Model sector, we allow a non-zero chemical potential.
+To simplify the calculation, we define some dimensionless quantities: $x\equiv m_{\rm h}/T_{\rm h}$, $y\equiv \mu/T_{\rm h}$, $z\equiv p/T_{\rm h}$, and $\Delta\equiv y-x=\frac{\mu_{\rm h}-m_{\rm h}}{T_{\rm h}}$.
+The physical meaning of $\Delta$ is the effective chemical potential-to-temperature ratio.
+We call $\mu_{\rm h}-m_{\rm h}$ the effective chemical potential because 1. $m_{\rm h}$ can be ignored at the relativistic limit and 2. the nonrelativistic limit of Eq.~\eqref{eq:HiDM-distribution} reduces to,

+We can see that it is $\mu_{\rm{h}}-m_{\rm{h}}$ that serves as the effective chemical potential.
+When $\Delta\ll-1$, the distribution reduces to the classical case.
+Quantum statistic effects take place when $\Delta\gtrsim-1$.
+For fermions, these effects manifest as a degenerate pressure, which is larger for larger $\Delta$.
+For bosons, the pressure will be smaller for larger $\Delta$.
+In this work, we restrict ourselves to the case that $\Delta\leq0$ for both fermion and boson cases.
+A strong degenerate pressure will be present for fermions when $\Delta > 0$, and Bose-Einstein condensation will occur for bosons when $\Delta = 0$; the study of these topics is left for another work \cite{Zhang:2024vkx}.